CodeForAfrica/sensors.AFRICA-api/README.md

 **NOTE:**
 `docker-compose` is strictly for development and testing purposes.
 The Dockerfile is written for production since dokku is being used and it will look for Dockerfile.

-### Migrations

-Be sure to check in migrations with every model changes and be sure to review and test these changes.

-Open Stuttgart don't check in their migrations and so:

-- Install the latest pull from their repo; `pip install git+https://github.com/opendata-stuttgart/feinstaub-api`
-- Make sensorsafrica migrations and `feinstaub_migrations` with command; `python manage.py makemigrations`

 ### Tests